MANAGEMT 7031 - Services and Operations Management

-A team based field report on how some selected organisation has approached a particular operations management problem or issue, how they apply a particular or various operations management principles to their specific operational environment eg. Supply Chain Management, Operations Scheduling, Quality Management etc. will be required to be submitted by the final intensive session.
+A team based field report on how some selected organisation has approached a particular operations management problem or issue, how they apply a particular or various operations management principles to their specific operational environment eg. Supply Chain management, Operations Scheduling, Quality Management etc. will be required to be submitted by the final intensive session.

 This will ideally be based on a “live” company example that students have access to or alternately, could be research based.
 Eg. consider a well known company where there is a lot of information available in the public domain.
 The report should attempt to provide a critical assessment based on concepts and principles learning during the subject and make recommendations for improvement.

 Each group should submit a brief (half a page at the most) write up of what they propose to do for the group project component by the end of week 2.
-The final group report is due in at the final lecture session.
+The final group report is due in at the final intensive lecture session.
 Word limit 2,500 words.